gurinder-hub/DAQC/README.md

 ## What “domain-aware” and “device-aware” mean

 - **Domain-aware**: MNIST images are downsampled to 16×16, split into 4×4 blocks, and scanned in **zigzag order**.
 This preserves local image structure and maps it into a 1D angle vector used to drive rotation gates in the circuit.
-- **Device-aware**: The circuit is built from a gate set tailored to superconducting hardware:
-  - Native 1-qubit gates: `rz` (optionally `rx`, `ry` when `add_rotations=True`).
-  - Native 2-qubit gates: `ecr` with a ring entanglement pattern matching typical nearest-neighbor connectivity.
-  This layout is exported to Qiskit using the same gate set used in training.
+- **Device-aware**: The circuit uses single-qubit rz (optionally rx, ry) and native two-qubit ecr gates arranged in a ring entanglement pattern, mirroring the nearest-neighbor connectivity of typical superconducting quantum processors.
 ---

 ## Repository Structure